Academic and Cultural Sharing Scholarship

 - You have never been found to be in violation of the NDSU Student Code of Conduct

-- Timely report your service hours to the Office of International Programs (2013-2014 deadlines to be announced).
+- Timely report your service hours to the Office of International Programs by the last day of each fall and spring semester.

 Because it is a privilege to receive a scholarship from a university, the OIP must ensure that the students who receive the scholarship meet certain requirements in order to remain eligible and that the recipients are good representatives of the NDSU student community.
 Students who lose the scholarship for any of the above reasons are not eligible to receive the scholarship again.
 Unfortunately, no appeals are possible.